gregorykelleher/gregorykelleher_website/user/pages/01.blog/program/item.md

 To borrow the book's advice, functions should have a verb or verb phrase.
 For consistency too, it's best to stick to one word per concept.
 I prefer `extract` to `read` because it's more descriptive.

 One of the most important take-aways from Clean Code is that functions should also be small.
-Simple but effective advice.
+Not necessarily as small _as possible_ but rather as small as can be, maintaining context.

 I could easily include the `is_message_valid()` logic within `extract_messages()` in the definition above.
 Yet I choose to wrap this logic in its own function.
 This also helps to maintain the logic at the right level of abstraction.

 !!!
 Similiar to classes, functions work best if they follow a _single responsibility principle_, i.e. doing one thing and doing it well

 ####Check Message Validity and Get the Message